On Thurston's Euler class one conjecture: Preliminaries

-where $z$ varies between all singular cycles representing $\alpha$ \cite{gromov1982volume}.
-The last inequality comes from the fact that the Thurston norm and the Gromov norm are proportional ($x = \frac{1}{2}g$)\cite{gabai1983foliations} and the Gromov norm is decreasing under push-forward (follows from definition).
-This implies that $p^*a$ has norm at most $k$, so $p^*$ is norm decreasing. \\ Now suppose $p$ is a covering map and choose $[F] \in H_2(M, \partial M)$, represented by the embedded surface $F$, so that the following equality happens:
+The last inequality is true since the Thurston norm and the Gromov norm are proportional (Theorem \ref{proportional}) and the Gromov norm is decreasing under pushforward.
+This implies that $p^*(a)$ has dual norm at most $k$, so $p^*$ is norm decreasing. \\